 The markup in price between Taoudenni and Timbuktu is what gives both miners and camel-drivers a living.
 A top-grade slab will fetch about £1.60 at the pit but four times this in Timbuktus Grand Marché.
 In a typical month, allowing for the time taken to dig the pit, a miner might produce 140 slabs, which if all goes well will bring him an income of perhaps £200.
 But all doesnt always go well.
 If a camel bolts or is badly loaded at any time on its journey the slabs may get broken, greatly reducing their value.
 If one of the broken ones happens to be earmarked for a miners house, thats the one that gets delivered.
 The camel-drivers pay no compensation in fact no money changes hands at all.
 Until recently the miners had no choice but to accept this unfair system, but now an alternative exists in the form of huge lorries which have started to make their way across the desert.
 A camel caravan takes more than a month to make the round trip to Taoudenni the lorries can do it in a week.
 The lorry operators pay less per slab, but they pay on collection so cover the risk of breakages themselves.
 More importantly, they pay cash.

-I accepted an invitation to spend the night in one of the salt shacks a generous offer which I should have politely refused.
-In all thats been written about Taoudenni over the years, no mention has been made of its giant rats.
+I accepted an invitation to spend the night in one of the salt shacks a generous offer which I should have politely declined.
+In all that’s been written about Taoudenni over the years, no mention has been made of its giant rats.
 I settled innocently into my sleeping bag and fell asleep, only to be woken by a heavy object sitting on my stomach.
 I turned over and the object scuttled across the earth floor, knocking over my water bottle.
 An hour later I could still hear the object (or possibly several of them) scurrying backwards and forwards along the walls of the shack.
 Finally a pair of smelly whiskers tickled my arm and I decided enough was enough.
 I hauled the sleeping bag outside under the stars, where I was blissfully free of rodent company but harassed noisily for the rest of the night by an insomniac goat.

 Next morning I took a last stroll across Taoudennis lunar landscape, listened for a final time to the tap, tap, tap of the miners picks under my feet, said farewell to three or four of them who, with Hamada translating, had become genuine friends, and climbed into Adeis pickup for the journey south.
 It was now February and the Sahara was heating up rapidly.
 But as the days were getting hotter so the nights were becoming colder, and that night my down sleeping bag was barely sufficient to keep away the chill.
 In the morning, however, this was all forgotten when we met Bouna Ould Mohamed, his son Mohamed Ould Sidi, and 30 camels laden with salt slabs, heading steadily south.